-JUDITH YOURMAN'S work ranges from ceramic sculpture to multimedia installation, video and animation.
+JUDITH YOURMAN'S work flows between ceramic sculpture, multimedia installation, prints, video and animation.
 A current Minnesota State Arts Board grantee, she is the recipient of numerous grants and fellowships, including awards from the NEA, McKnight and Jerome Foundations.
 Her work appears in permanent and private collections, including the Minneapolis Institute of Arts and the Frederick R. Weisman Museum of Art.
-She taught in the art departments of the University of Wisconsin-Madison, Carleton and St. Olaf Colleges, and creates arts programming for public schools in Minnesota.
+She taught in the art departments of the University of Wisconsin-Madison, Carleton and St. Olaf Colleges, and has created arts programming for public schools around the Twin Cities in Minnesota.
 Yourman received her BFA from Pratt Institute and an MFA from the University of MN.
-She currently resides in Saint Paul, MN.
+She currently resides in Plymouth, MN.

 An Exhibition Essay by Christina Schmid, October 2021

 801 Gallery, Minneapolis October 9, 2021 - January 29, 2022